nguyenkn31/GRE-Word-Game/README.md

 2. On the top left corner, you will see File | Edit | Selection | ...
 Click on "File".
 3. Click on "Open Folder".
 4. The program now asks you to direct it to the folder you want to store your code in.
 Please note that you must put the Excel file "BarronWordList.xlsx" in that same folder.
 When finished, click "Select Folder".
-5. On the left pane, you should see the Python file called "WordGame.py" - click on it to open that file.
+5. On the left pane, you should see the Python file called "WordGame_v2.py" - click on it to open that file.
 6. You should see the run button (the green triangle) on the top right corner - click on that.
 7. The program should be now running!
 In the terminal below (the lower half of the Microsoft Visual Code), you should see it prompts you to input either 1 or 2 (1 corresponds to match-them-up and 2 corresponds to hang-man).
 If you indeed see this, then you have succeeded!
 I have provided a demo in my video [here](https://www.youtube.com/watch?v=CrS0TyLsRDA&t=1s).

 # How to Add Words to the Excel file:
 1. Open the Excel file "BarronWordList.xlsx".
 2. You will see that there have been some words in there that I put as examples for you.
 Simply read from Barron's GRE Most Essential Words top-down, then fill in the word, its type, meaning, and example.
 The first three fields are taken from Barron's GRE Most Essential Words; however, you should create the examples yourself so you will find them more relevant for you, and hence, you will (hopefully) remember the word much longer.

+#Logs:
+August 10, 2021: Removed the number of times played for Hang-man.
+Program gets frozen less frequently during gameplay.

+#Contributor:
+Thank you Pham Giang Son and your friend for making the code less erroneous and much better.